 How does Cornish fit into Seattle’s culture and community?

-Seattle is a great city for a young emerging artist.
-Seattle’s thriving arts community can help fuel your creativity and expose you to a wealth of new experiences.
+Seattle is a great city for the emerging artist.
+Seattle’s thriving arts community will fuel your creativity and expose you to a wealth of new experiences.
 You’ll also find a culture that is hungry for new ideas and that supports the work Cornish students are producing.
 Our campus is in the heart of downtown Seattle and in proximity to the entire arts community.

 Do you have a non-degree program if I just want to take a class or two?